 Change In Credit Utilization

 Credit utilization is the percentage of your credit that you have currently spent.
-For examples, if you have a $100 credit card limit and you but something that costs $30, you are utilizing 30% of your credit.
+For example, if you have a $100 credit card limit and you buy something that costs $30, you are utilizing 30% of your credit.
 A general rule of thumb for creating a good credit score is to not use more than 30% of your credit.
 Refinancing your auto loan can change the percent of credit that you are utilizing, which could result in a lowered score.

 Change In Payment History

 Your history of loan repayments is arguably the most important factor in establishing good credit as is the age of credit lines.
 When you refinance, you essentially delete the previous line of credit, which would remove that age or credit and those on time repayments.
 Another potential hiccup is missing the last payment on the old loan.

 Hot Tip: Tracking your credit score is easier than ever with SavvyMoney®, a free online tool exclusively for Fitzsimons members.
 Unlock the keys to financial freedom by viewing your TransUnion® credit report and score.
 Set up timely alerts so you know if anyone’s accessed your credit report or fraudulently opened accounts in your name.
 Get started here.

 - Your Credit Score Improved – It’s common for someone to buy a car when their credit is, well, not good.
 But as you get older and your credit improves you gain access to better deals.
 This is one of many reasons why knowing your credit score is so important.
 If your score goes from good to excellent, it might be a good time to consider refinancing.

 - Rates Have Dropped – You might have seen that interest rates are currently on the rise.
 When the FED raises interest rates, so do banks and credit unions.
 Of course, sometimes interest rates go down.
 If you financed your car during a time of high rates and then the rates drop, it is a good time to consider refinancing.
 Check out our current rates here.